brunovcg/terret-assignment/README.md

 4- If internationalization is needed, use i18next, other libs or even create a controller for it.
 5- Install husky and lint staged for pre-commit and pre-push git hooks, test code locally before sending to repository and maybe avoid running pipelines that could fail, but we could catch issues locally.
 6- Since we are working with a SPA, install a bundle analyzer to have in mind bundle sizes and performance.
+7 - Configure path aliases in tsconfig.json to simplify imports and avoid using long relative paths (e.g. ../../../).

 About APP functionality
 1- Sort asc and dsc